The Ultimate Arthritis Diet

 Why: Fruits and vegetables are loaded with antioxidants.
 These potent chemicals act as the body’s natural defense system, helping to neutralize unstable molecules called free radicals that can damage cells.

 Other research suggests eating vitamin K-rich veggies like broccoli, spinach, lettuce, kale and cabbage dramatically reduces inflammatory markers in the blood.

 How much: Two to three tablespoons daily

 Best sources: Extra virgin olive oil goes through less refining and processing, so it retains more nutrients than standard varieties.
 And it’s not the only oil with health benefits.
 Avocado and safflower oils have shown cholesterol-lowering properties while walnut oil has 10 times the omega-3s that olive oil has.

 How much: About one cup, twice a week (or more)

 Why: Beans are loaded with fiber and phytonutrients, which help lower CRP, an indicator of inflammation found in the blood.
 At high levels, CRP could indicate anything from an infection to RA.
-In a study published in The Journal of Food Composition and Analysis in 2012, scientists analyzed the nutrient content of 10 common bean varieties in southern Italy and identified a host of antioxidant and anti-inflammatory compounds.
+In a study published in The Journal of Food Composition and Analysis in 2012, scientists analyzed the nutrient content of 10 common bean varieties and identified a host of antioxidant and anti-inflammatory compounds.

-Best sources: Red beans, small red kidney beans and pinto beans rank among the U.S. Department of Agriculture’s top four antioxidant-containing foods.
+Best sources: Small red beans, red kidney beans and pinto beans rank among the U.S. Department of Agriculture’s top four antioxidant-containing foods (wild blueberries being in the number 2 spot).

 Should You Avoid Nightshades?